 For starters, we had a little taster of their hummus, Essene bread, enzymatic crackers and their cashew cheese.

 Quick note, I love cheese.
 Like, love it.
-To my surprise, the cashew cheese was actually fairly close to the taste of cheese and it was really well seasoned with different herbs.
-The hummus was raw and smooth, but my favourites were the bread and the crackers (they’re both completely gluten free).
+To my surprise, the cashew cheese was actually fairly close to the usual taste of cheese and it was really well seasoned with different herbs.
+The hummus was deliciously smooth, but my favourites were the bread and the crackers (they’re both completely gluten free).
 Typically, crackers tend to be fairly bland and dull, but the dehydrated bread and crackers were absolutely mouthwatering and packed with flavor, I could eat them all day every day.

 The idea behind the next dish was slow food.
 Slow food is a philosophy that honors the appreciation of the producers and users whilst being good for the planet at the same time.
 Therefore, this dish was assembled with ingredients that grow nearby to Barcelona, meaning that less food is imported and because it’s so close, it doesn’t need to be frozen and it’s still full of nutrients.
 What came next, was truly a piece of art.